-While most people are well aware of the health hazards of asbestos, not many people know that asbestos is NOT banned in Canada.
+While most people are well aware of the health hazards of asbestos, many don’t know that a total ban on asbestos in Canada will not take effect until 2018.

-This means that Canadians have to take extra precautions in their everyday lives to avoid products that may contain asbestos and prevent asbestos exposure.
+This means that Canadians have to take extra precautions in their everyday lives to avoid products that contain asbestos in order to prevent asbestos exposure.

 Another surprising fact is that there are actually six different types of asbestos.
 They are: